 - Be consistent with signposting

-Make sure links to the same destination have consistent text and links with different purposes and destinations have unique link text.
+Make sure links to the same destination have consistent text and links with different purposes or destinations have unique link text.
 It is bad practice to provide lots of links to different destinations with the same non-specific link text, such as: ‘Find out more’.